jackheger/python/README.md

 Python for data analysis final project by :

-> Jack Heger
+> Jack Heger,
-> Jérôme Henin
+> Jérôme Henin,
-> François-xavier Herande
+> François-xavier Herande,

 To open the notebook there are two ways :